 A psychologist studies how we think, feel and behave from a scientific viewpoint and applies this knowledge to help people understand, explain and change their behaviour through therapy.

 The main difference between a psychiatrist and a psychologist is the training.
 A psychiatrist is a licensed medical doctor who has gone on to specialize in psychiatry and mental health disorders.
 Psychiatrists can prescribe medications as well.
 The cost of services by a psychiatrist is covered by provincial health care.

 Psychologists do not have to train as medical doctors in order to be licensed.
 In Alberta, psychologists must have at least a master’s degree in psychology.
 Furthermore, psychologists cannot prescribe medications.
-In Alberta, Registered Psychologists are licensed by and professionally and ethically regulated by the College of Alberta Psychologists.
+In Edmonton, Registered Psychologists are licensed by and professionally and ethically regulated by the College of Alberta Psychologists.
 The cost of services provided by a Registered Psychologist is typically not covered by our provincial health care.

 All Edmonton counselling and therapy sessions are confidential, except for a few limits which we are legally bound to follow.
-Limits to confidentiality generally involve a court order that would require me as a psychologist to provide information for legal proceedings.
+Limits to confidentiality generally involve a court order that would require us as your psychologist to provide information for legal proceedings.
 Other limits included are if a client or someone else poses an immediate danger to themselves or another person, or if there is a potential of abuse/neglect towards any minor person.
-Any limits to confidentiality will be fully discussed in our first therapy session, which is also outlined in my consent document.
+Any limits to confidentiality will be fully discussed in our first therapy session, which is also outlined in our consent document.

-I require 24 hours notice to cancel an appointment.
+Our Edmonton office requires a prior 24 hours notice to cancel an appointment.
 Cancellations under 24 hours and/or missed appointments will be billed at our hourly rate.

 If you feel an overwhelming and prolonged sense of helplessness and sadness, and your problems do not seem to get better despite your efforts and help from family and friends then therapy is likely for you.
 If you find it difficult to carry out everyday activities, such as: